cnnrbrn/react-content/module-1/lesson-3.md

 Now we need something to navigate around the site.
 We are going to use React Router.

+We'll use code very similar to that found in the <a href="https://reactrouter.com/web/guides/quick-start">quick start guide</a> in the official docs, except we are using it with React Bootstrap components.

 ```
 npm i react-router-dom
 ```